Endless Pain (1985)

 debut L.P., Pleasure To Kill was unleashed upon the world.

-acoustic guitar playing an uplifting melody.
+an acoustic guitar playing an uplifting melody.
 "Choir of the Damned" gives the listener a false sense of security.
-As the soothing
+As the

 "Ripping Corpse" explodes into your ears, burning this calm scenery to ashes.
 Gone